-- Part 5 – The expert chats with another, perhaps even a more specialized expert.
+- Part 5 – The expert chats with another expert with an even deeper knowledge of the subject.
 This part of the segment usually turns into an interview or QA session.

 Now, watch this sample clip with biologist Neville Sanjana.
 Did you manage to hold on as the intensity and complexity ramped up?
 Was it possible for you to internalize complex concepts told simply?
 Was there any point during the episode where you lost the plot completely?